trntv/apis-list/apis/typeform/typeform.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/typeform/logo_256x256.png" alt="Typeform Logo"/>
 </p>
-Typeform&#x27;s APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand.
-With Typeform&#x27;s APIs and developer tools, you can do everything from the basics, like tweak your themes and add new images to your account, to the most powerful features Typeform offers
+Typeform's APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand.
+With Typeform's APIs and developer tools, you can do everything from the basics, like tweak your themes and add new images to your account, to the most powerful features Typeform offers

 ##  🔗 Links
 **Docs / Website**: https://developer.typeform.com/